BenceV95/NextJS_Weather_App/README.md

 - #1 commit: Scaffolded and added footer, i should be able to start working now
 - #2 commit: Ok, so i have managed to read up on the api, tested it , got it working and a very basic weather app is now functioning.
 However there is still plenty to do and unfortionally i have spent way to much time on this to figure out the api. at around half time now
+- #3 commit: /city/{name} added and refactored code into seperate folders like types and fetching, new component for weather data display

 # How to run?
 1. Create a .env.local file with "OPENWEATHER_API_KEY=" and insert your api key